nexusformat/definitions/manual/source/mpes-structure.rst

 Additionally, we offer descriptors for specialized applications, such as spin- and time-resolution, near-ambient pressure conditions, dichroism, and more.

+Here's a list of application definitions related to photoemission spectroscopy:

     :ref:`NXmpes`:
        A universal application definition with minimal metadata requirements for describing all photoemission experiments.